sigmorphon/conll2018/task2/README.md

 ON         on             ADV
 ```

-In the second track, we only get the word forms in the context
+In the second track, we only get word forms of context words.

 ```
 CHERNOBYL  _              _